otusteamedu/PHP_2023/README.md

-# PHP_2023 HW1 - Local dev environment in Docker
+# PHP_2023 HW4 - Brackets validator

+This project using: Nginx balancer, 2 Nginx, 2 php-fpm + opcache, 2 memcached

 How to run this:
 1. Clone this repo
-2. Run `composer install --ignore-platform-reqs`
+2. Run `make & make test`
-3. Run `docker compose up -d` in project root dir

-This local dev environment includes:

-1. PHP-FPM 8.1
-2. Nginx Web Server (answers on http://application.local, http://dev.local, http://local.dev)
-3. PostgreSQL
+3. Run `make start`
-4. Memcached
-5. Redis